JoelShine/Jarvis-v2.0/README.md

 - **To open jarvis's own browser -** "*open my browser jarvis*" , "*open browser jarvis*"
 - **To tarnslate -** "*tarnslate jarvis*"
 - **To search something on google -** Just say what you want to search on google.

+## Inspiration and sources

+Some features of this project, you may find in many other projects.
+Some of them are below :

+1 ) Jarvis v2.0 lock screen was taken from [Wanderson-Magalhaes/Splash_Screen_Python_PySide2](https://github.com/Wanderson-Magalhaes/Splash_Screen_Python_PySide2).